 In 2003 I was serving as Executive Director of the Cal Ripken, Sr. Foundation – a non-profit organization founded by the Ripken family in memory of their patriarch.
 Baseball great Cal Ripken, Jr. was the force behind the Foundation, but no less an influence was younger brother Bill, also a former Major Leaguer and always a bit of a crazy man.
 For instance, Billy had once posed for a Topps baseball card photo with a bat, on the knob of which he had scrawled “Fuck Face.”
 Not an establishment guy, this one.

 I had been pushing the Ripkens to use the Foundation’s resources to support girls who were interested in baseball, not just boys, and so in the spring of that year we staged a softball camp at Ripken Stadium in Aberdeen, MD for about 100 supposedly “at risk” girls, ages 9-13 or so.
-The star attraction of our camp was pitcher Jennie Finch, who had won an NCAA Championship with the University of Arizona, and who had also won an online contest to pick the hottest woman in sports (besting Anna Kournikova).
-A year later, Jennie would go on to win an Olympic gold medal.
+The star attraction of our camp was pitcher Jennie Finch, who had won an NCAA Championship with the University of Arizona, and whose million-dollar smile was making her something of an online media celebrity.
+A year later, Jennie would also go on to win an Olympic gold medal.

 On the first day of the camp, the girls arrived and we outfitted them all in heather gray “Ripken Foundation Softball Camp” t-shirts.
 They looked really cute, and were very excited about the camp and about meeting Jennie.